blinklabs-io/cardano-dns/README.md

-# cardano-handshake
+# cardano-dns
-Shared space for information about Handshake on Cardano
+Shared space for information about decentralized DNS on Cardano

+This repo describes the decentralized DNS system designed by several teams.

+- The Silk Toad
+- Gimbalabs
+- Blink Labs

+The goal is a standard for creating decentralized DNS services on Cardano, backed by data on the blockchain.

 ---